 the desolations of many generations.

 But you shall be named the priests of the Lord…”

-Sources include articles from Jewish Virtual Library, HISTORY, Times of Israel, and National Geographic, amongst others.
+[Sources include articles from Jewish Virtual Library, HISTORY, Times of Israel, and National Geographic, amongst others.
 The Timetables of Jewish History, written by Judah Gribetz with Edward L. Greenstein and Regina S. Stein, was also consulted.
-Slight discrepancies between sources do exist—for instance, some sources claim the edict was signed March 31, 1492, while others claim March 30, 1492—so it is important to realize that this blog is not a definitive account or record.
+Slight discrepancies between sources do exist—for instance, some sources claim the edict was signed March 30, 1492, while others claim March 31, 1492—this blog does not claim to be a definitive account or record.]